2351Labs/the-ui/README.md

 ## Deployed Application Link:
 https://scrollos.netlify.app

-## Technologies:
+## Main Technologies:
 -MongoDB for database
--React for front end
+-React with react-router for front end
 -Express and Node.js for back-end

 ## License: